Student Responsibility and Academic Integrity

 Credit for and/or waiver of courses or programs taken under the auspices of a non-collegiate organization or the armed forces may be granted by the associate dean of the student's major with the consultation of the appropriate department chair.

 Withdrawal from College

 Students withdrawing from the College will be assigned a grade of W or X (depending on the student catalog term) in all courses in which students are enrolled.
 It is the student's responsibility to clear all records and obligations to receive official separation.
 The official withdrawal form and procedures for filing may be obtained from the associate dean in the school of the student's major.

-Students who decide not to return to Cortland are responsible for notifying the Registrar's Office in writing to avoid tuition and fee liability problems and to release seats to fellow students.
+Students who decide not to return to Cortland are responsible for notifying Student Registration and Record Services in writing to avoid tuition and fee liability problems and to release seats to fellow students.
 Students who withdraw from the college, or who fail to register, will be required to readmit before being allowed to register.
 If the College is in session, the withdrawal form should be completed with the associate dean.
 Failure to do so will delay any refunds the student may be eligible to receive.

 Students who have withdrawn after midterm or have failed to register ordinarily will not be considered for readmission until a minimum of one full semester (fall, spring, summer) has passed.

 Leave of absence for a specific period of time may be granted to a student in good academic standing — not subject to academic suspension, dismissal or probation.
 A student applying for a leave of absence must give a definite date for return to the College and must register within one academic year of the date of leaving the College.
 A student not returning to register within the specified time will be classified as an official withdrawal.
 For the purposes of financial aid, a leave of absence cannot exceed 180 days in any 12 month period.